 Knee pillows are designed to fit in between the legs when sleeping on the side.
 They have a cross-section in the shape of the number eight, providing support for your thighs and calves.
 A knee pillow can open up misaligned hips and take pressure directly off of your lower back.

-The bottom line on shopping for the best pillow
+Final thoughts on shopping for the best pillows

-Never settle when it comes to finding a pillow that is right for your sleep position, body size, and comfort.
-Once you decide on the fill and firmness that works, consider if the pillow is the correct height.
-Once you have the right pillow, you may have to set your alarm a few minutes early because you very well might have trouble getting out of bed after such a restful sleep!
+Never settle when it comes to finding the best pillow that is right for your sleep position, body size, and comfort.
+From the best travel pillows to the best pregnancy pillow, you want to make sure you’re getting the right design for you.
+Once you decide on the fill and firmness that works, consider if it is the correct height.
+Once you have the pillow, you may have to set your alarm a few minutes early because you very well might have trouble getting out of bed after such a restful sleep!